luxedo/SPOS/README.md

 ### Block keys

-- **key** (string): The key is used to get the value for the `block` in `payload_data`, and then to describe it's value in the decoded messasge.
+- **key** (string): The key is used to get the value for the `block` in `payload_data`, and then to describe it's value in the decoded message.
   Optionally, the `key` can accesss a value in a nested objects using a dot `.` to separate the levels.
 Eg: